 10. Lieutenant

-The second-youngest or, in some cases, the youngest commissioned officer is a lieutenant in the armed forces, fire departments, police, and other organizations of many countries.
+The second-youngest or, in some cases, the youngest commissioned officer is a lieutenant in the armed forces, fire departments, police, and other organizations in many countries.

 11. Second Lieutenant

-Second lieutenant is a junior-commissioned officer rank, similar to NATO OF-1a rank, in many armed forces.
+Second lieutenant is a junior-commissioned officer rank, similar to the NATO OF-1a rank, in many armed forces.

 The Nigerian Army ranks of non-commissioned officers starting from the highest to the lowest are as follows: